-Starting at age nine, Colburn offers private instruction for flute with our renowned faculty.
+Starting at age nine, Colburn offers flute and piccolo lessons with our renowned faculty.

 To begin the process for individual lessons, please submit an inquiry form.